Eric-Chng/psccs/README.md

 ## Non-exhaustive PSCCS optional elements
 * supports repaid diaper or great wolf beastly trousers as pull
 * Cmd f for a comment named `//CLAN VIP CONSULT HANDLING` and modify `//word match for Icawn` to support whatever bot you desire.
 Won't matter if you disable consults
+* If you own Staff of the Roaring Hearth, create an outfit named `CS_PM_roaringhearth_glitch` with cheffstaff in mainhand and stickknife in offhand

 ## Usage